 The flowers of Dame’s rocket resemble Phlox, except that they have 4 petals, and Phlox has 5.

 I’ve been pulling all the flowering plants I can find, and each year there are fewer of them.
-In 2020 I found no plants at all, so I’m hopeful that they’ve been eradicated.
+I haven’t found any plants there since 2019, so I’m hoping it’s been eradicated.